 PLSI Facts and Figures

-In 2017-2018 we had 16 tenure-track and tenured faculty and another 11 long-term adjunct faculty who teach 1-3 classes per semester.
-We are primarily a brick-and-mortar program but also offer a number of fully online courses.
-Our ratio of tenure-track faculty-student ratio is around 50 to 1, though this ratio is closer to 25-1 when we include adjunct faculty (lecturers), who comprise an important part of our teaching staff.
+In 2020-21 we have 17 tenure-track and tenured faculty and another 12-14 long-term adjunct faculty who teach 1-3 classes per semester.
+Class sizes are typically between 20 and 50 students (true for both brick-and-mortar and online classes).
+Our ratio of tenure-track faculty-student ratio is around 30 to 1, though this ratio is closer to 15-1 when we include adjunct faculty (lecturers), who comprise an important part of our teaching staff.

 Our student body is very diverse.
-As of fall 2017, 46 percent of our majors identified as Hispanic/Latina; 28 percent as Asian or another ethnicity; 7 percent as African-American; and 24 percent as white.
-Around 56 percent of our undergraduate majors are women.
+As of spring 2020, about half of our majors identified as Hispanic/Latinx; 22 percent as white, 11 percent as Asian; and 7 percent as African-American.
+Around 60 percent of our undergraduate majors are women.
 A considerable number identify as LGBTQ.
+Nearly all our majors are California residents, but about a third come from southern California.